Get Adobe Flash player

 How much does care at House of Birth cost?

-Do you take insurance?
+Do you accept insurance?

-What kids of childbirth education are available?
+What kinds of childbirth education are available?

-Bradley, Lamaze, Hypnobirthing, and other styles are available to you.
+Bradley, Lamaze, Hypno-birthing, and other styles are available to you.
 You can research them all.
 We can help you find a teacher, but ultimately the responsibility is yours.

 Who can be at my birth?